FacundoRocha18/InventoryManagementSystem-Coursera/InventoryManagementSystem/README.md

-# Inventory Management System

-## Project Overview
+# Comprehensive Code Project Development

+## 1. Design Challenge Review

   This project is part of the Microsoft Back-end Developer Certification in Coursera.

-## Main Goal

-Develop an inventory management system to help users manage products.
-They should be able to add new products, update stock, and remove products.
+  Chosen Design Challenge: **Inventory Management System**.

+  Key requirements overview:

+- Create a console application.

+- The users should be able to:

+  - Add new products (name, price, stock).

+  - Update stock (sold/restocked).

+  - View all products and their stock.

+  - Remove products from inventory.

+## 2. Project Requirements and Objectives

-## Core Functional Requirements
+### Functional Requirements

 - Add new products with name, price, and stock quantity.
 - Update stock when products are sold or restocked.
 - View all products and their stock levels.
 - Remove products from inventory.

-## Non-Functional Requirements
+### Non-Functional Requirements

 - Performance:
   - Operations like adding, updating, or deleting products should complete instantly.